sagemathinc/cocalc-doc/source/sagews.rst

 Attach Sage files to Sage Worksheets
 ---------------------------------------------------------------

-**Is there a way to write functions in one worksheet, and then important them to another and use them there?**
+**Is there a way to write functions in one worksheet, and then import them to another and use them there?**

 Not exactly, but you can write code in a ``.sage`` file and then load it into another Sage Worksheet as illustrated at https://cocalc.com/share/4a5f0542-5873-4eed-a85c-a18c706e8bcd/support/2018-06-12-sage-code/?viewer=share